 And of course, you can not ignore the incredible destroyer "Zamvolt"!
 Fantastic stealth ship, “Pentagon silver bullet” - the euphoria around the promising American destroyer has not subsided for almost 10 years.
 In addition to unusual, futuristic forms, the project attracted public attention with an unusual composition of weapons - for the first time in the past half century, two automated AGS guns of 155 mm are planned to be installed on a warship.
 10 firing rate / min.
 High-precision projectile firing range - more than 100 kilometers!

-Moving along the enemy coast, the invisible stealth destroyer will fall asleep to the ports, coastal cities and military bases of the enemy with their six-inch shells.
-And for "difficult targets" on board the Zamvolt, 80 UVP is provided for launching anti-aircraft missiles and Tomahawk winged kamikaze robots.
+Moving along the enemy coast, the invisible stealth destroyer will bombard enemy ports, coastal cities and military bases with its six-inch shells.
+And for “difficult targets” on board the Zamvolt, 80 UVP are provided for launching anti-aircraft missiles and cruise robots-kamikaze "Tomahawk".

 The third subspecies - Large anti-submarine ships or PLO destroyers